First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Abstract

 \section{Abstract}

-Recent detections of gravitational waves from mergers of neutron stars (NSs) and black holes (BHs) in the low and high-end mass gap regimes (with masses between $\sim 2$-$5\,\msun$ and exceeding $\sim 50\,\msun$, respectively) pose a puzzle to standard stellar and binary evolution theory.
+Recent detections of gravitational waves from mergers of neutron stars (NSs) and black holes (BHs) in the low and high-end mass gap regimes pose a puzzle to standard stellar and binary evolution theory.
 Mass-gap mergers may originate from successive mergers in hierarchical systems such as quadruples.
-Here, we consider repeated mergers of NSs and BHs in stellar 2+2 quadruple systems.
-Under certain circumstances, secular evolution acts to accelerate the merger of one of the inner binaries.
-Subsequently, the merger remnant may interact with the companion binary, yielding a second-generation merger event.
+Here, we consider repeated mergers of NSs and BHs in stellar 2+2 quadruple systems, in which secular evolution can accelerate the merger of one of the inner binaries.
+Subsequently, the merger remnant may interact with the companion binary, yielding a second-generation merger.
 We model the initial stellar and binary evolution of the inner binaries as isolated systems.
 In the case of successful compact object formation, we subsequently follow the secular dynamical evolution of the quadruple system.
-When a merger occurs, we take into account merger recoil, and model subsequent evolution using direct $N$-body methods.
-With different assumptions on the initial binary properties, we find that the majority of first-generation mergers are not much affected by secular evolution, with their observational properties mostly consistent with isolated binaries.
+When a merger occurs, we take into account merger recoil, and model subsequent evolution using direct $N$-body integration.
+With different assumptions on the initial properties, we find that the majority of first-generation mergers are not much affected by secular evolution, with their observational properties mostly consistent with isolated binaries.
 A small subset shows imprints of secular evolution through residual eccentricity in the LIGO band, and retrograde spin-orbit orientations.
-Second-generation mergers can be strongly affected by scattering (i.e., three-body interactions) induced by the first-generation merger.
+Second-generation mergers are $\sim 10^7$ times less common than first-generation mergers, and can be strongly affected by scattering (i.e., three-body interactions) induced by the first-generation merger.
 In particular, scattering can account for mergers within the low-end mass gap, although not the high-end mass gap.
-Also, scattering could explain highly eccentric LIGO sources and negative effective spin parameters.
+Also, in a few cases, scattering could explain highly eccentric LIGO sources and negative effective spin parameters.